 This is the time to think outside the box!
 I encourage you to brainstorm unique locations that you might have special access to that most people don’t.
 For example, maybe you, or someone in your personal or professional network, can secure permission to a location that would otherwise be off-limits, like a beautiful private estate, country club or resort.
 Maybe it’s a family ranch, upscale hotel or even an airplane hangar.
 The sky is literally the limit!
 Spend a few minutes thinking about it and checking around.
 You’ll be surprised with what you come up with.
 Plus, if something seems out of reach, just remember: you never know until you ask!
-If you get stuck or need inspiration, some amazing places are Papago Park, Tempe Art Center, ASU Art Museum, South Mountain Park, Superstition Mountains, Downtown Phoenix, Roosevelt Row, or Boyce Thompson Arboretum.
+If you get stuck or need inspiration, some amazing places are Papago Park, Tempe Art Center, ASU Art Museum, South Mountain Park, Superstition Mountains, Downtown Phoenix, or Downtown Gilbert.
 Just to name a few.
 Just let me know which type of session you’d love and we’ll go from there!
 Easy-peasy.
-I have other great go-to locations around town that we can always hit too and whether you’d like to feature to the desert or not, and we will go from there!
-Easy.
-Peasy.

 Styling Your Session

 Want your engagement images to look more editorial?
 Bring a little extra something with you!
-A freshly-picked bouquet for you to hold, or fresh flowers to put on something else, like a bicycle basket, tree swing, picnic basket, car bumper or rowboat, is a fun way bring a little extra romance to everyday objects.
+A classic car, a custom made bridal bouquet for you to hold or fresh greenery, hats, or a neutral colored blanket.
+These are all fun ways to bring a little extra romance to your session.

 Whether it’s larger items like classic cars, or smaller ones like blankets or hats, even incorporating just one extra styled item, could be a fun way to make your session more unique.